While hesitating, Louisiana becomes creative in the spread of vaccines | ExBulletin

 While hesitating, Louisiana becomes creative in the spread of vaccines

-Baton Rouge, Louisiana-A brass band playing at a 24-hour drive-through corona virus vaccine event.
+Baton Rouge, Louisiana (AP) — Brass band playing in a 24-hour drive-through Coronavirus vaccine Event.
 The dose was delivered to a commercial fisherman a few minutes from the dock.
 Buddhist temple pop-up vaccination clinics, homeless shelters, truck stops, casinos.
 Shots are available at night or on weekends.

 And now, door-to-door visits have begun in areas where few people have been vaccinated.

-Louisiana has aggressive and sometimes creative outreach to make vaccination as easy as possible, and a full coat press to take shots with arms crossed.
+Louisiana has aggressive and sometimes creative outreach to make vaccination as easy as possible, and a full coat press to take shots in the arms.
 Efforts are needed to boost vaccine supply, but demand is not.

 The state has hired health care workers, colleges, community groups, and church ministers to help hesitate and launch vaccination events.
-Democratic Governor John Bel Edwards has granted access to open vaccines to anyone over the age of 16.
+Democratic Governor John Bel Edwards People over 16 years old..
 The health department has set up a call center to answer questions about vaccines and set up appointments for people with limited internet access and technical skills.

 Citizens and faith-based groups working with the state are beginning to use tactics such as exercising voting rights, knocking on doors, and making phone calls to market vaccines.